victormartinez/victormartinez.github.io/_posts/2018-01-12-Remote_lifestyle.md

 --

 2017 was a very though year but, as the saying goes, *smooth seas never made a skilled sailor*.
 I was working with PHP and the framework Neos Flow but I wanted to work with Python.
-Unfortunately the city I live in does not provide lots of opportunities and I could accept the scenario.
+Unfortunately the city I live in does not provide lots of opportunities and I could not accept the scenario.

 The strategy was: (i) beef up my skills; (ii) update my CV; (iii) look for jobs; (iv) send my CV to companies aligned with my profile.
 Few months later I was pleased to join a great team and, since then, I have been learning not only technical skills but also how to adapt myself to the so wanted remote lifestyle.